 Publisher: Harper Collins UK

-The Diamond Eye is available now via Amazon online and all good book shops.
+The Collaborator's Daughter is available to buy now via Amazon online and all good book shops.

 Thank You to the publishers who approved my request via Netgalley in exchange for an honest review.